Israeli cargo ship heads for L.A. to unload after Oakland protest

-LOS ANGELES An Israeli-owned container ship that was blocked from unloading its cargo at the Port of Oakland by pro-Palestinian protesters over the weekend was headed to Los Angeles on Monday, according to a ship-tracking website.
+LOS ANGELES, Sept 29 An Israeli-owned container ship that was blocked from unloading its cargo at the Port of Oakland by pro-Palestinian protesters over the weekend was headed to Los Angeles on Monday, according to a ship-tracking website.

 The Zim Shanghai left Oakland with its cargo still onboard on Sunday evening, according to the website marinetraffic.com.
 It was expected to arrive in Los Angeles on Tuesday.